-Natural Herbals for Diabetes
+Natural Diabetes Herbs

+Diabetes mellitus is a metabolic disorder of the endocrine system.
+Metabolism is the process to make energy from the food you eat.
 A metabolic disorder develops when there is any defect in this process.
-When this disorder develops, you might have excess of some substances or shortage of others that you need to stay healthy.
-Metabolic disorder develops, when the liver or pancreas becomes diseased or does not function normally.
-Diabetes is an example.
+When this disorder develops, you might have an excess of some substances or shortage of others that you need to stay healthy.
+The metabolic disorder develops when the liver or pancreas becomes diseased or does not function normally; Diabetes is an example.

 Herbal treatment for diabetes